 Timeframe picker

-All dashboards have the option of predefined and custom timeframes which applies to all dashboard tabs.
-In addition, you can pick and modify the time granularity for line charts.
+All dashboards have the option of predefined and custom timeframes which apply to all dashboard tabs.
+In addition, choose and modify the time granularity for line charts.

-Refer to Using Live Dashboards documentation to learn how to pick timeframes.
+Refer to the Using Live Dashboards documentation to learn how to pick timeframes.

 Predefined timeframes